rebahama/employee-add/README.md

  * Scroll down and click on "Deploy branch".

+# Source code
+* To view the source code go to repository named Employee-add.

+* Click on the green button texted "Gitpod".

+* Before running the terminal in Github type and install "pip3 install gspread google-auth" in the terminal.

+* Type "python3 run.py" to run the program in Github terminal.

+ The live website link from Herokou can be accessed here: [EmployeeAdder](https://employee-adder.herokuapp.com/)

 # Credits
 * The deployment terminal was used from Code institutes template: [Codeinstitute template](https://github.com/Code-Institute-Org/python-essentials-template).